Summary: Is she really the newest working girl in Virginia City? Written for Bonanza Brand’s R-Rated 13th Anniversary Writing Challenge

 For some reason discovering on his wedding night just how unknowledgeable Alice was in the art of making love surprised him.
 He took time to explain that there were ways for a woman to please a man.
 Unfortunately, her upbringing would never allow her to perform those acts.
 As her mother had once explained to her, the marriage bed was for the man to own the woman’s body.
 Joe loved Alice and he knew she loved him, but still it was disappointing.

 He’d brought Alice and their unborn child’s murderer to justice and returned to living in the main house and working the ranch.

 As a favor to his father, the two attended the Governor’s Ball.
 Even though most felt enough time had passed where it would be acceptable for Joe to start seeing someone new, he still grieved his loss.
-Throughout the evening he chose to keep himself apart from the younger, available women, preferring to spend his time dancing with the wives of key politicians as well as the widows or wives of ranchers the family knew.
+Throughout the evening he chose to keep himself apart from the younger, available women, preferring to spend his time dancing with the spouses of key politicians as well as the widows or wives of ranchers the family knew.
 That was until after the sun set and Widow Azaela felt faint.
 She requested of Joe to escort her through one of the open double doors and out onto a balcony for some fresh air.

 With careful attention, he knelt in front of the sixty-three-year old woman as she sat on one of the cushioned benches, “Would you care for some punch?”